GuillotSamuel/ft_transcendence/README.md

 - On Linux (or other operating systems, it may vary), you must modify the hosts file with the following command: sudo nano /etc/hosts, and then add the following line: 127.0.0.1 transcendence.42.fr
+- To access at the school : https://localhost:8443/#connexion

 ## Modules selection